opendatacube/datacube-core/docs/architecture/intro.rst

 Assumptions and Design Constraints
 ==================================
-On a :term:`HPC` system, the resources to provided to host the database may limited.
+On a :abbr:`HPC (High Performance Computing)` system, the resources to provided to host the database may limited.
 During execution of a task across many compute nodes, the database should not be relied upon to serve concurrent access from all of the compute nodes.